 Setting Profit Margins

-When you set profit margins, start by adding every cost element—labor (with payroll burdens), materials, and overhead—so your markup rests on a complete, auditable base; apply the operating factor to convert arc time into realistic shift hours, roll that into your loaded labor rate, and then calculate a markup (commonly 10–30%) on the summed total to reach a target margin.
+When you set profit margins, start by adding every cost element: labor (with payroll burdens), materials, and overhead.
+Your markup rests on a complete, auditable base.
+Apply the operating factor to convert arc time into realistic shift hours.
+Roll that into your loaded labor rate.
+Then calculate a markup (commonly 10–30%) on the summed total to reach a target margin.

 - Calculate total direct and indirect costs precisely.